Tafakkur University: International relations

 International assosiasiya of the University "Contemplation" Associates of the University.

 As in all areas of our republic after its independence, there was a significant innovation in the field of education.
 Azerbaijani Soviet era was quite small squares to international relations.
 To address this gap in international relations faculties in public and private higher education college in the early 1990s, began to kafedr and branches are created.
 ETM "Creation" in the University, "International Relations" section has been created.
 The establishment and development of this branch is connected with the name of the university administration.
-"Contemplation" University, the world's leading educational institutions - California (USA), Istanbul Technical University (Turkey), Berlin Polytechnic University (Germany), Brno Technical University (Czech Republic), Institute of Baltic Russian Language (Latvia), as well as Russia ' s, the Ukraine, you Beloru, Tatarıst the Georgia signed agreements relating to university students and faculty exchange program.
+"Contemplation" University, the world's leading educational institutions - California (USA), Istanbul Technical University (Turkey), Technische Universität Berlin (Germany), Brno Technical University (Czech Republic), Institute of Baltic Russian Language (Latvia), as well as Russia ' s, the Ukraine, you Beloru, Tatarıst the Georgia signed agreements relating to university students and faculty exchange program.
 Only in 2013 the Republic of Belarus Baraoviç State University, next to the President of the Russian Federation Russian Folk Teserrüfat Academy Maxaçqal branch, Russian Federation Astrakhan State University "Contemplation" signed a cooperation agreement between the University.
 This agreement allows you to carry out research work in the field of education and culture to the universities.
 "Contemplation" University names mentioned countries to fruitful cooperation with universities, science and education in relation to further expand the learning of advanced training methods and implementation, teachers and helpful including joint participation in international projects and programs for the exchange of students continue their cooperation.

-Zasəmədzadə academic well-known scholars of our Republic has guided long kafedra International Relations and has participated actively in the preparation of these specialist staff.
+Zasəmədzadə academic well-known scholars of our Republic has guided long kafedra International Relations and has participated actively in the preparation of this specialist staff.
 University graduates are prepared by the international economic relations in the area of their profession, they ferqlen from other areas by the creative direction.